SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.10.md

 Overall performance has increased due to a number of enhancements made to the locking behavior of the SLElement EPM cache.

-#### DataMiner Installer will now automatically select a check box to create an additional DataMiner user when not being executed by a user with administrative privileges \[ID_25414\]
+#### DataMiner Installer will now automatically select a checkbox to create an additional DataMiner user when not being executed by a user with administrative privileges \[ID_25414\]

-From now on, if DataMiner Installer is not being executed by a user with administrative privileges, it will automatically select a check box to add the current user to the DataMiner Administrators group.
+From now on, if DataMiner Installer is not being executed by a user with administrative privileges, it will automatically select a checkbox to add the current user to the DataMiner Administrators group.
 This will ensure that at least one user account is available to log in to DataMiner when the installation has finished.

 #### SLPort logging enhancements \[ID_25806\]